 Enforced to a certain extent.
 If someone's griefing, and you don't have hard evidence that they're a traitor, killing them is a good way to cop a ban.

-One of the few ways to kill a changeling is by cremating it.
+One of the few ways to permanently kill a changeling is by invoking this.

 Buffed fire in /tg/ means that even being near a strong fire without protective gear can result in horrible death.
 Now, it's even deadlier since you can literally catch on fire, Dwarf Fortress style.
 And cheap lighters are practically everywhere to be found.

 Killer Robot: Cyborgs and the AI go rogue rather often.
 Luckily you can build a self-destruct remote detonator... if they haven't spaced the circuit board for it.
 And you need the Roboticist (or at least his ID) to authorize it.